angharadstell/global_n2o_inversion/README.md

 ### Plot the results
 1. Plot the fluxes and compare posterior to the observations (run moving_window/plot_inversion_results.sh)
 2. Plot the hyperparameters (run moving_window/plot_hyperparameters.R)
+3. Plot the moving window inversion, against the prior and the analytical (run results/plots3.sh)

 ## Compare moving window inversion to analytical inversion